mandymejia/mandymejia.github.io/_posts/2016-11-06-Prewhitening.md

     preserve_yaml: true
 ---

-*Update:* My group later published a paper on spatially varying
+*Update 2023:* My group has published a paper on spatially varying
 prewhitening: Parlak et al. “Sources of residual autocorrelation in multiband task fMRI and strategies for effective mitigation.” *Frontiers in Neuroscience* 16 (2023): 1051424.